SansGuidon/bookmarks/README.md

 * [programming is terrible](https://programmingisterrible.com/) - Blog of Thomas Figg (tef) | lessons learned from a life wasted
 * [The Holy Java](https://theholyjava.wordpress.com/) - Building the right thing, building it right, fast
 * [Code Simplicity](https://www.codesimplicity.com/) - Max Kanat-Alexander's Blog.
 Code Simplicity focuses on the idea of simplicity: simple things, simple thoughts, and simple ideas that can make the world of computing a better place.
+* [The Changelog](https://changelog.com/podcast) - [Podcast] Conversations with the hackers, leaders, and innovators of open source.

 > Learn
 * [Stack Exchange](https://stackexchange.com/sites#technology) - All technology related sites on Stack Exchange